Juanpguti/Oximeter-Iot/README.md

 ## Project Overview

-The primary objective of this project is to leverage an oximeter device and IoT technologies to enable real-time monitoring and analysis of a patient's oxygen saturation and temperature levels.
+The primary objective of this project is to leverage an oximeter device and IoT technologies to enable real-time monitoring and analysis of a patient's oxygen saturation,heart rate and temperature levels.
 The system collects data from the oximeter device, processes it and transmits the information to a remote server or application for further analysis.

 ## Components